Digitisation and its impact on match making

 - Nasdaq – An investment marketplace not just for making stock investments, but more recently also to allow alternative investments.

 As the above shows, the variety of platforms means the opportunities for investment are at your fingertips.
-Investors can utilise specialisation and broaden their horizon in terms of finding investment opportunities.
+Investors can utilise specialisation and broaden their horizons in terms of finding investment opportunities.